 My Family

-My husband mows my lawn, washes my dishes, cleans my house, feeds my cats, buys the Sunday paper and when he has read it, he pulls out only the sections that I read and hands them to me each Sunday evening as I sit in his chair typing on the lap top.
-His name is Jim, but most everyone calls him Himey, a variation on Jimmy in Spanish.
+My husband mows my lawn, washes my dishes, cleans my house, feeds my cats, and is Santa Claus at Christmas time.
+Though I refer to him as Hubby here, his name is Jim, but most everyone calls him Himey, a variation on Jimmy in Spanish.
 He has no Spanish in his blood.
 To look at him, you would say he is mostly Irish.
-That is in looks only.
+That is true in looks and bloodline.
 His temper is even and he is incredibly patient.
 He rarely drinks alcohol.
 We've been married since 1997; he is my soul mate.
 A gift from God.

-Val, the daughter, the youngest child, the strong-willed child.
+Val, the original dauughter, the youngest child, is the strong-willed child.
 When I was a child we called SWC's "naughty".
 When I was a teen-ager they became "difficult".
 Aren't you glad we became politically correct?
 Val wasn't always naughty or difficult, though.
 It is a challenge for me to find the right words to describe her.
 She is just Val, and you have to know her to know what that means.
 Her compassion for others is deeper than Green Lake (the deepest inland natural lake in Wisconsin), her spirit is intense, her wisdom remained hidden for years.
 She dreams of returning to Africa; she left a part of herself behind when she spent six months in Kenya as a volunteer.
 I've lost track of how many times she has been there since.
 In 2013, she founded the volunteer organization, Tumaini Volunteers, to provide hope to those living in poverty in Kenya.
-She is still a work in progress but is still amazing in every way.
+Suddenly, sadly, Jesus took her home to heaven August 22, 2025.
+She will still be with us all, always.